 Attend an Information Session, held during Parents and Family Weekend, to learn more about the process.
 The Assignment Office will also be present at the Off-Campus Housing Fair to answer questions.
 Students are also encouraged and welcome to stop by the Assignment Office to learn more about the process.

 Not able to attend?
 Sorry to hear that!
-Later in October, you can review the Housing Information Session Presentation Notes (PDF file) [file will be uploaded once it is available] to learn about what is discussed during the presentations.
+Later in October, you can review the Housing Information Session Presentation Notes (PDF file) to learn about what is discussed during the presentations.

 Upper-class students have many housing options to consider!
 Review the available housing options and associated room rates to determine which housing option meets your need and fits your budget.
 Posted room rates are for the current academic year.
 The room rates for the 2019-2020 academic year will be approved in February by the Board of Trustees; you should assume that there will be a rate increase (a good estimate would be 3-5%).